 Certificate of Design – SER

-Further to the changes to the SER in 2017, many Schedule 1 items which includes designs for specialist sub-contractors, cannot be included under the Certificate of Design’s Form Q. Therefore, consideration should be given to the use of specialist sub-contractors and where a design element may require to be isolated within a separate building warrant application stage.
+Further to the changes to the SER in 2017, many schedule 1 items which includes designs for specialist sub-contractors, cannot be included under the Certificate of Design’s Form Q. Therefore, consideration should be given to the use of specialist sub-contractors and where a design element may need to be isolated within a separate building warrant application stage.